elementor/elementor-developers-docs/src/controls/conditional-display.md

 );
 ```

 In the example above all the border controls are dependent on a single border control.
-To set multiple dependent controls, we can set more conditions allowing the user to add more input.
+To set multiple dependent controls, we can set more conditions allowing the user to add more inputs.

 In the example below, the user needs to first turn on the switcher and set a border style.
-Only then will the color and width controls appear.
-To do this we will need multiple conditions using both equality and inequality checks.
+Only then, will the color and width controls appear.
+To do this we will need to set multiple conditions using both equality and inequality checks.

 ```php{2,25-27,41-44,56-59}
 $this->add_control(